This is at the top of my list of cons of living aboard because I am 6 foot 5 inches tall.

 Make sure you can stand up.
 Having to walk around crouched over is one of the cons of living aboard.

-If you can't, you will be able to adjust to it just like I did but not without a few head bumps now and then.
+If you can't stand up, you will be able to adjust to it just like I did but not without a few head bumps now and then.

 You may also need to take down your sun awning, unplug your shore power, cable tv, phone or whatever else you have as an umbilical to the land.